 From the hut we climb onto a broad easy spur which gradually gains height showcasing breathtaking views back down the lake and across to the Southern Alps with the prominent east faces of Mt Cook and Tasman.
 For the strong trekker, the summit of Beuzenberg Peak at 2070m is a just reward.
 Back at the hut we pack up and return to our vehicle for the short drive back to Lake Tekapo and our motel accommodation.
 (Up to 6-8 hours walking).

 Mt Cook beckons as we drive 90 mins to the heart of the National Park.
-From here a number of hikes are available dependant upon fitness levels from the previous day.
+From here a number of hikes are available dependant upon weather conditions and fitness levels from the previous day.
 Mt Sebastopol and the mountain tarns are a favourite as is the Hooker Valley with its profuse vegetation.
 (Up to 4-5 hours walking).
 Nearby Red Tarns with stunning views directly onto Mt Sefton involves the treadmill of the staircase that climbs quickly to this stunning view point.
 From here we get views directly up the Hooker valley and back down the Tasman Valley.
 Tonight’s accommodation is within the Mt Cook Village itself with outstanding views of the sun setting on the peaks.

 In the morning we have a further walk in the area, usually dictated by what we achieved yesterday.
 For some the Hooker Valley hike will be a delight, while for others the nearby Sealy Tarns awaits.
 After a late lunch we drive south and onto Lake Ohau Lodge for the overnight before a short bush walk to explore the beech forest remnants in the area.